 Want a good neutral site for island information ?
 Try www.geographia.com

-Reently annouced is weekly Direct service from Miaimi to Bonaire starting June 2018.
-That is the good news.
-The bad news is that early reports have average coach tickst are said to be in the $800 range.
-At that range it will remain cheaper, though longer travel to connect through Aruba or Curacao.
+As reported the weekly Direct service from Miaimi to Bonaire started June 2018.
+That is the have average coach tickst are said to be in the $800 range.
+At that range it will remain cheaper, though longer travel ,to connect through Aruba or Curacao.
 Nice try no cigar

 Rental Car Companies